Jadens-arc/jadens-arc.github.io/content/posts/kitty.md

 The ability to natively split windows is so handy for having an editor window open and my server logs and other notes off to the side.

 Overall, I'm impressed.
 If you're a Mac user who regularly uses the terminal, I'd highly recommend giving Kitty a try.

+> Yes I know a lot of this is "rice" but it's nice and it brings me joy